ibm-apiconnect/pot/labs/lab1.md

 1. This will bring you to your portal login page.
 In order to view the API we have, we will need to register ourself as a developer on the portal.

-    > ![][important]
-    >
+    {% include important.html content="
-    > When you first create your developer portal it will create an `admin` user that is used to administrate the site.
+        When you first create your developer portal it will create an `admin` user that is used to administrate the site.
 This admin user cannot be used as a user to register applications and subscribe to API Products.
 So the next few steps will be devoted to creating a new developer user.
+    "%}

 1. If you are still logged in as the `admin` user from the previous lab, Click on `Logout` at the top right to log out of the portal as the admin user.
 Otherwise, move on to the next step.